docker/docs/datacenter/ucp/2.1/guides/admin/configure/external-auth/index.md

 ## Synchronize users

-Once you've configure the LDAP integration, UCP synchronizes users based on the interval you've defined starting at the top of the hour.
+Once you've configured the LDAP integration, UCP synchronizes users based on the interval you've defined starting at the top of the hour.
 When the synchronization runs, UCP stores logs that can help you troubleshoot when something goes wrong.